Key Aspects of Website Localization

 ## Website Localization to Improve Engagement

-Localizing your website helps you **connect** with your existing international audience and establish a foothold in new markets, since users are more likely to trust and engage with websites that meet their cultural expectations.
+Localizing your website helps you **connect** with your existing international audience and establish a foothold in new markets.
+Users are more likely to trust and engage with websites that meet their cultural expectations.

-When you tailor your content and design to local audiences, they are more likely to engage with your brand, and this can lead to increased sales, higher engagement and conversions.
+Local audiences are more likely to engage with your brand if you tailor your content and design, and this can lead to increased sales, higher engagement and conversions.
 It can give you an edge over competitors that have not yet expanded into markets or have done so without proper localization.

 ## Steps for Website Localization